 “I’d like to discuss the details, sometime this week, if you are interested.
 If so, would it be okay if I sent you a few ideas on how I could help?”

 The only goal is to get a reply.
 Your email should take seconds to reply to.

-In the coming week you’re going to notice yourself ending a lot of emails with let me know.
+In the coming weeks you’re going to notice yourself ending a lot of emails with let me know.
 Sorry about that.
 This folly cannot be unseen.

-You’re also going to notice something else.
+However, you’re also going to notice something else.

 You will have a super power.

-By taking responsibility and providing a next step in all of your emails you will have control of your future.
+By taking responsibility and providing a next step in all of your emails you will have total control of your future.
 You will no longer leave things up to chance.

 The next step is to increase the amount of clients in your network.
 To do that check out this free bonus material I’ve prepare for you.